Transit offices will be closed November 23 and 24 in observance of the Thanksgiving holiday.

 - Email our office by clicking here: COLT@cityofloveland.org

-FLEX provides regional service from Fort Collins South Transit Center to Coffman & 8th Street in Longmont with stops along the way in Loveland and Berthoud.
+FLEX provides regional service from Fort Collins South Transit Center to Boulder, with stops in Loveland, Berthoud and Longmont.
 For more information on FLEX, please visit their website by following this link: FLEX Website

 The following COLT passes will work as payment when boarding FLEX directly.
 ADA Annual, Senior Annual, Student Annual, Adult Annual, Trainer Pass, City of Loveland Employee pass, 10 Day, 20 Day and Monthly passes.